 Halloween Ghost in a Jar

 Want to prison a ghost at home?
 This simple and easy DIY can let you do that in a jiffy.
-You just need to make a small man-like structure which upholds cheesecloth like a ghost inside a mason jar and place it anywhere in your home.
+You will need to make a mini man-like structure that upholds a cheesecloth like a ghost.
+Put it inside a mason jar and place it anywhere in your home.
 More at Landeelu.